specifysystems/lmpy/_sphinx_config/tutorial/data_cleaning.rst

 Introduction
 ============
-One of the first steps in creating species distribution models, let alone multi-species analyses, is acquiring and preparing specimen occurrence records.
+One of the first steps in creating
+:term:`species distribution models<Species Distribution Model>`, let alone multi-species analyses, is acquiring and preparing specimen occurrence records.
 There are multiple method for acquiring these raw specimen records such as aggregator downloads or API calls but once you have the raw data, you need to assemble your entire dataset, which involves converting records to a common format, grouping, and cleaning.
 The lmpy library provides tools for performing these aggregation and cleaning steps to greatly simplify the process for the user.

 Reading a CSV File